JosunLP/JosunLP/README.md

 ### Social-graphics-library

 Social-graphics-library is the open source version of the FearNixx Graphic Generator.
-Its build under MIT license and can be adapted by everyone.
+Its build under MPL-2.0 license and can be adapted by everyone.
 The repository includes the afdesign and svg files to help costumize Forks.

 [Social graphics library](http://social-graphics-library.net/)